are spiders insects

 Conclusion

-Are Spiders Insects?
-Now that you have the answer, the myth that spiders are insects is debunked through a clear comparison of their anatomical features.
-Although both spiders and insects belong to the broader phylum of arthropods, they differ significantly in body structure.
-Spiders, as arachnids, have two body segments, eight simple eyes, no antennae, and unsegmented abdomens.
-In contrast, insects possess three body segments, compound eyes, antennae, wings (in various forms), and segmented abdomens.
+Now that you have the answer, the myth that are spiders insects? is debunked.
+By drawing a clear comparison of their anatomical features, it is clear that spiders and insects belong to the broader phylum of arthropods as they differ significantly in body structure.
 These distinctions emphasize the importance of accurate classification and highlight the remarkable diversity within the animal kingdom, showcasing the unique roles spiders and insects play in ecosystems.

-Ans.
 Arachnids, a group of arthropods that also includes ticks, mites, and scorpions, are what spiders belong to.
-Spiders can be found worldwide in a variety of settings, with over 45,000 species now recognized.
+Spiders can be found worldwide in various settings, with over 45,000 species now recognized.

 Ans.
 No, not all Spidеrs arе vеnomous.
 Whilе all Spidеrs producе vеnom, thе majority of spеciеs havе vеnom that is harmlеss to humans.